 Cost: Free to MSU Students

 Read&Write Gold is downloaded on every campus computer, and can be downloaded onto personal devices through the UIT website.
 This software has speech to text and text to speech capabilities combined with additional learning aids.
-Tutorials are available through the Office of Disability Services, the MSU Library, and UIT.
+Critical information and tutorials can be located on the ODS Read & Write Gold webpage.

 Features: Speech to Text, Text to Speech, Additional Learning Tools